 Wombat Forestcare engages in a range of activities.
 These have a strong focus on community involvement and education, and include undertaking flora and fauna surveys, forest regeneration, and seed collection days.
 We also enjoy the social aspect of a forest group, with picnics and bushwalks for people who love being in the bush.

-Be sure to read our December Newsletter.
+Be sure to read our March Newsletter.
 Many thanks to all of the contributors.
-All the best for the New Year.

 VNPA "Caught on Camera" Project